UCL/MPHY0026/doc/tracking/optical.rst

 Types of systems
 ----------------

-The main optical tracking systems used in surgery can be divided in to main groups: video tracking and IR-based tracking.
+Optical tracking systems used in surgery can be divided in to main groups: video tracking and IR-based tracking.
 The following sections describe these types of optical tracking.

 Video tracking systems
 ^^^^^^^^^^^^^^^^^^^^^^